 Definitely feel free to add some hot fudge sauce and chopped malted milk balls to the top of your waffles!

-And of course, whipped cream, sprinkles and cherries are never a bad idea here!
+And of course, whipped cream, sprinkles and cherries are never a bad idea here, especially if you’re hosting a brunch buffet with a waffle bar!

 Hudsonville Ice Cream is continuing a long tradition of flavor development with two new Limited Edition flavors – Cinnamon French Toast and Malted Milk Ball.
 Hudsonville Ice Cream can be found in most grocery stores in Michigan and throughout the Midwest.
 Check the Scoop Locator on Hudsonville’s website so you can be sure to find which store near you carries these flavors.
 Also, be sure to connect with Hudsonville Ice Cream on Facebook, Twitter and Instagram.